Middle Eastern Glass Covered Cosmetic Jar | 2-3rd Century AD

 Description

-This remarkable cosmetic jar, crafted from high-quality glass, dates back to the 2nd–3rd century CE and represents the refined artistry of ancient Roman and Parthian glassmakers.
-With its smooth, rounded body and fitted lid topped with a knob-like finial, the piece embodies both elegance and functionality.
-Over the centuries, its surface has developed a luminous iridescent patina, the result of natural aging, which enhances its beauty and historical character.
+This remarkable cosmetic jar, crafted from high-quality glass, dates to the 2nd–3rd century CE and represents the refined artistry of ancient Roman and Parthian glassmakers.
+With its smooth rounded body and fitted lid topped with a knob-like finial, the vessel combines elegance with functionality.
+Over centuries, its surface has developed a luminous iridescent patina produced by natural weathering, enhancing both its beauty and historical character.

 Features